strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 The code below defines some examples that make use of the datasource DSL

-{% include_code SourceUsage lang:scala SourceUsage.scala %}
+{% include_code JavaOneUniversity2014_SourceUsage lang:scala JavaOneUniversity2014_SourceUsage.scala %}

 Given a `One` instance it is possible to define

-{% include_code OneSourceUsage lang:scala OneSourceUsage.scala %}
+{% include_code JavaOneUniversity2014_OneSourceUsage lang:scala JavaOneUniversity2014_OneSourceUsage.scala %}

 and use it as follows

-{% include_code OneSourceUsageInApp lang:scala OneSourceUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_OneSourceUsageInApp lang:scala JavaOneUniversity2014_OneSourceUsageInApp.scala %}

 Running the examples above would then result in something along the following lines